 Do you have a vision that is bigger than yourself and that you are actively working to bring into reality?

-Do you set firm boundaries in your life, stand up for yourself, and prioritize your own well-being while still acting kind, compassionate, and respectful to the needs of others?
+Do you set firm boundaries in your life, stand up for yourself with assertiveness, and prioritize your own well-being while still acting kind, compassionate, and respectful to the needs of others?

 Then congratulations.
 You are exuding alpha behaviors.

-Throughout this article, I’ll be delving deeper into the alpha personality and alpha male traits, but for now, suffice it to say that the old views on what it means to be an alpha male are dead.
-It is time for men to evolve.
-To step into a new way of being and to develop a new relationship with themselves and the world around them.
+The old views on what it means to be an alpha male are dead.
+It is time for men to evolve, step into a new way of being, and develop a new relationship with themselves and the world around them.
 Embrace the real alpha within you by cultivating the essential traits of an alpha male.

 To understand how to be an alpha male, we must start by understanding what it means to be a beta male.